Last updated: April 12, 2021

 The library building has gone through some changes to help us all all stay healthy through social distancing and personal hygiene.
 Here are some of the changes you may notice when the building re-opens:

 - the library entrance doors are unlocked, but everyone must scan in at the service desk with a Macalester ID, after entering (even if attending classes in the building).
 Only individuals who are part of the campus ongoing COVID testing, training, community agreements, periodic full and partial quarantine periods, etc. are allowed via card swipe.

 - furniture is spaced for reduced seating capacity, some furniture has been removed

 - students will be studying following our Mac Stays Safer, Shared Community Commitment

-- some areas, including shelving locations (stacks) that hold the libraries collections, will be closed off and clearly marked (use Contact-less Pickup)
+- some areas, including study rooms and shelving locations (stacks) that hold the libraries collections, will be closed off and clearly marked (use Contact-less Pickup)

 - the service desk will not be checking out any items–this includes equipment checkout and reserve items such as textbooks, which are not available this year

 - cleaning stations will be located throughout the library; this is in addition to all of the health reminders and cleaning protocols put in place, campus-wide

 - Idea Lab materials have been temporarily packed up, but look for information about resources and @ home workshops on the Idea Lab Homepage